dimgatz98/openfaas_plhroforiaka/README.md

+*This tutorial has only been tested on ubuntu 18.04 and 20.04*

 **Note:** that in our case we are using sudo before kubectl because we setup the cluster using k3d, if for example we set it up using kubeadm in a real development environment this would be of no use.
 If you want to learn how to setup kubernetes using kubeadm click [here](https://github.com/dimgatz98/openfaas_plhroforiaka/tree/main/kubeadm_tutorial/README.md).

 # Deploying openfaas on a local k3d cluster